ngtina99/webserv/README.md

 Autoindex (directory listing)

 Example configs are provided in the config/ directory.

-🧪 Testing
+🧪 Testing & Performance
-Webserv has been tested with:
+✅ Tested with web browsers: Chrome, Firefox, Safari

-✅ 500+ concurrent users (using tools like ab or wrk)
+✅ Stress-tested with 500+ concurrent users using ab and wrk ✅ Memory-leak free under Valgrind
-✅ Real browsers (Chrome, Firefox, Safari)
-✅ Stress conditions (large file uploads, long requests) ✅ Memory checkers (valgrind) — no leaks or invalid reads/writes
+✅ Correct handling of invalid requests, large payloads, and slow clients

 🤝 Credits
 I would like to express my gratitude to my peer pedperei for his collaboration and invaluable contributions throughout this project.

 📜 License
 This project is licensed under the MIT License.
 See LICENSE for details.

+💬 Contact
+If you’re interested in my work or have any questions, feel free to connect:

+GitHub: yourusername

+LinkedIn: yourname

+yaml
+Copy
+Edit